-- $\hfill\square$ Product sales revenue is recognized at the time of sale of equipment to the customer. - □ Service sales revenue is recognized based on the service been provided to the customer.
+- □ Product sales revenue is recognized at the time of sale upon the delivery of the equipment to the customer and completion of performance obligation. - □ Service sales revenue is recognized based on the service been provided and the agreed upon performance obligation has been completed to the customer.